 Application deadlines: March 1 and July 1 for the following fall.
 This selective enrollment program requires additional application components.
 The selection process is competitive and space is limited.
-(See website for details of the application deadlines, application process, and PTA program application packet. www.rivervalley.edu. → click on "prospective students → click on "programs of study" → click on "Physical Therapist Assistant" → click on "PTA Program Application Packet")
+(See website for details of the application deadlines, application process, and PTA program application packet. www.rivervalley.edu. → click on "Academics"→ click on "Academic Programs" → click on "Physical Therapist Assistant"→ click on "PTA Application Packet")